Siradrawanp/simple_movie_list_app/README.md

 a movie list app using Riverpod and Dio package.
 Tested in web and android.

-Developed for a job test requirement.
+Developed for a job recruitment test.

 ## Screenshot
 | | |